moonglum/dotfiles/README.md

     * Node is installed via the [NodeSource repository](https://github.com/nodesource/distributions)
     * Deno is installed via snap
 * CSS

-* Go
-    * Go is installed via snap
+I also have two years of professional experience with Go, but don't like it.
 I like to play around with other languages like Rust, C# and Clojure as well.
 I even wrote my [own little language](https://halunke.jetzt) :smile:

 ## Thanks